Cooya/TaskManager/README.md

 # Task Manager

-Scheduler for run tasks successively or simultaneously.
+Scheduler to run tasks successively or simultaneously.

 ## Installation
 ```